-An inspection of first-order conditions (16) and (20) shows that the capital-good sector is interest-rate sensitive whereas the consumption-good sector is not.
-The public sector can therefore make up for the absence of appropriate price signals in the date-0 labor market by distorting the date-0 capital market.
-Equation (31) pins down the investment l chosen by an entrepreneur facing a prudential constraint λ{ρ} and a cost of external funds r{ρ} .
-The term $[(1 - \lambda{\rho})/R + \lambda{\rho}/r{\rho}]$ represents the inverse of her weighted cost of funds, increasing in allowed leverage λ{ρ} when external funds are cheaper than internal ones $(r{\rho} < R)$.
-Equation (31) states that $(r{\rho}, \lambda{\rho})$ are set so that entrepreneurs optimally demand the socially optimal labor l{ρ} .
-Each worker accommodates by applying in her own firm the residual quantity of labor that she cannot sell on the labor market at the disequilibrium wage w^ .
-She does so at a marginal return below wage $(\rho g'(1 - l{\rho}) = w{\rho} < w^)$, and produces at the socially optimal level by doing so.
-From Section 2, unregulated entrepreneurs would issue risky debt at such a cost $r{\rho} < R$, thereby exerting a privately optimal effort level below the first-best π .
-The role of prudential regulation is to curb this behavior and ensure that entrepreneurs only issue sufficient risk-free debt to absorb young date-0 workers' savings $\rho g(1-l{\rho}) + w^l{\rho}$, as formalized in (32).
-This way they exert the socially optimal effort level.
-3.4.3 Rigid wage and unregulated leverage Suppose now that the public sector no longer has the ability to regulate entrepreneurs' leverage.
-This corresponds to an economy in which a significant fraction of credit activity can be considered to take place in an unregulated shadow-banking system.
-Suppose that the public sector seeks to stimulate investment by date-0 entrepreneurs by setting $r_0 < R$.
-From Section 2, date-0 entrepreneurs solve $$\max{e,l,x} \left\{ \frac{W + (1-x)ef(l)}{r_0} - w^l + \left(xe - \frac{e^2}{2\pi}\right) \frac{f(l)}{R} \right\}$$ (33) s.t.
+An inspection of first-order conditions (14) and (18) shows that the capital-good sector is interest-rate sensitive whereas the consumption-good sector is not.
+The public sector can therefore make up for the absence of appropriate price signals in the date-0 labor market by distorting the date-0 capital market and spur investment with a low interest rate: $r_0 < R$ .
+Section 2 suggests however that this comes at the cost of a lower productive efficiency because it also spurs leveraged payouts, and we will see below that this is detrimental to social welfare.
+Proposition 10 shows that the joint use of a low interest rate and of a sufficiently tight prudential regulation-a sufficiently low $\lambda{\rho}$ -enables the public sector to implement the first-best.
+It is interesting and worth highlighting that a very simple cap on the liabilities of financial institutions as a fixed fraction of their total assets warrants this result.
+In particular, there is no need to introduce a regulation that caps firms' dividends nor to more generally restrict what firms can do with the proceeds from the loans that they obtain.
+The intuition for this result is as follows.
+By investing, that is, by producing assets, entrepreneurs relax the prudential constraints of financial institutions as they can endow them with more capital.
+In other words, prudential regulation creates an additional marginal benefit from investment over date-0 payouts-relaxing leverage constraints-that in turn tilts entrepreneurs' use of funds away from payouts and towards investment.
+The resulting lower ratio of payouts over investment implies that it is possible to induce them to fund the first-best level of investment by issuing only risk-free claims.
+Equation (29) states that $(r{\rho}, \lambda{\rho})$ are set so that entrepreneurs optimally demand the socially optimal labor $l{\rho}$ , and (30) ensures that they borrow sufficiently on top of $w^l{\rho}$ to absorb date-0 workers' savings.
+Each worker accommodates by applying in her own firm the residual quantity of labor that she cannot sell on the labor market at the disequilibrium wage $w^$ .
+She does so at a marginal return below wage $(\rho g'(1-l{\rho}) = w{\rho} < w^)$ , and produces at the socially optimal level by doing so.
+3.4.3 Rigid wage and unregulated leverage As mentioned in the introduction, bank loans have been a shrinking fraction of corporate financing over the past two decades.
+This reflects, among other things, the rise of a large unregulated shadow-banking system.
+In the language of our model, this means that the maximum leverage that the public sector can impose on financial institutions-at least on a subset of them-has increased.
+This section captures this in a stark way by assuming that the public sector cannot regulate leverage at all.
+Financial institutions set by entrepreneurs are practically irrelevant in this case and we can ignore them.
+Suppose that the public sector seeks to stimulate investment by date-0 entrepreneurs by setting $r_0 < R$ .
+From Section 2, each date-0 entrepreneur solves $$\max{e,l,x} \left\{ \frac{W + (1-x)ef(l)}{r_0} - w^l + \left(xe - \frac{e^2}{2\pi}\right) \frac{f(l)}{R} \right\}$$ (31) s.t.